Have You Been Denied?

 • Refuse to cover a prescribed birth control method

-• Charge a fee or co-pay for birth control
+• Charge a fee or co-pay for birth control when received at an in-network pharmacy

 GOT DENIED?
 We want to know if a health insurance plan is not following the law or if your employer or campus health plan DOES NOT offer you these contraceptive coverage benefits.
 Please share your experiences with us.